-The Penn Wharton Public Policy Initiative (PPI) offers funding, on a competitive basis, to students who accept an offer for a public policy summer internship at a government entity or non-profit policy research organization in Washington, DC, that otherwise would be unpaid or come only with modest compensation.
-This includes internships on Capitol Hill, at any of the executive branch or independent agencies, and at think tanks or research organizations that focus on economic issues.
-All undergraduate and graduate students enrolled in any of Penn’s schools are eligible to apply for funding from Penn Wharton PPI.
+The Wharton Public Policy Initiative (PPI) has some funding available, to help support students who accept an offer for a public policy summer internship at a government entity or non-profit policy research organization in Washington, DC, that otherwise would be unpaid or come only with modest compensation.
+This includes internships at any of the executive branch or independent agencies, on Capitol Hill, and at think tanks or research organizations that focus on economic issues.

 Please also note that funding awards constitute taxable income.
 If you are a U.S. citizen, taxes will not be withheld from your stipend, but you will receive a 1099 tax form from the University of Pennsylvania at the end of the year, for tax reporting purposes.
 If you are an international student, the University will withhold 30% of your stipend amount for tax purposes, barring any tax treaties that may exist with your home country.
 International students can find information about Penn’s tax policies at the Office of the Comptroller.